 Federal law requires that we inform you of the average Stafford Loan indebtedness (Subsidized and Unsubsidized).
 Bluefield University’s average loan indebtedness is approximately $22,421, with an average monthly payment of $258.02.
 Bluefield University encourages students and parents to borrow conservatively and responsibly.
 Click here to estimate your student loan repayment.
 Students and parents can begin repayment at any time to reduce total debt without penalty.
 Check out the University Scorecard for more information on our total federal direct debt after graduation for undergraduate borrowers.

 The Subsidized Direct Loan requires a financial need, which is determined by using a federal formula.
 These loans are “subsidized” in that the government pays the interest for you during the following periods:

 - while you are enrolled in school at least half-time or six credits,

 - for the first six months after you leave school, the “grace period,” and

 Unsubsidized Direct Loan

-The Unsubsidized Direct Loan is not based on financial need and is available to all federally-eligible students regardless of income and assets.
-Because these loans are not subsidized by the government, you are responsible for all interest which accrues during in-school, grace, and deferment periods.
+The Unsubsidized Direct Loan is not based on financial need and is available to all federally eligible students regardless of income and assets.
+Because these loans are not subsidized by the government, you are responsible for all interest that accrues during in-school, grace, and deferment periods.
 You may choose to make payments to cover the accruing interest while in school, or you may simply allow the interest to accrue and be included in the amount you owe when you begin repayment.